Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 From 1980 to 2018, there has been a fairly dramatic shift towards improved air quality, as signified by an increase in "Good" and "Moderate" days and a decrease in "Unhealthy" ones.
 1982 would've been an especially good year to hold your breath.

-However, there does seem to be a decrease in the number of "Good" air quality days in recent years.
+That said, there does seem to be a decrease in the number of "Good" air quality days in recent years.
 Looking specifically at that portion of the graph, things become more clear:

 ```python